brainspills/ada-framework/README.md

 ## 5. Packaging

 The framework can be modularized by grouping related routes, controllers, models, hooks, services, and configs together in a package.
-Follow the following directory structure for a package
+Follow the following directory structure to create a package:

 ```
 ./